gjovanov/speech2text/README.md

 - Whisper GPU server (port 5001)
 - Parakeet GPU server (port 5002)
 - Web UI (port 8000)

+**Note:** On first run, Whisper and Parakeet will download their models from HuggingFace (~3GB total).
+This may take 5-10 minutes depending on your connection.

 ### Docker Commands
 ```bash